Kinnara/WPToolkit/README.md

 # Windows Phone Toolkit Customized by Kinnara

-Contains fixes, improvements, and more controls.
+Includes fixes, improvements, and more controls.

-## Spotlight
+## Highlights

 **FlipView**
 Lets people flip through items one at a time.
 Similar to the WinRT FlipView.

 **ImageButton**
 Button control which has an image as its content.

+**Label**
+Enhanced text control that supports MaxLines and TextLineBounds.
+A rich set of standard styles are provided.

 **ListView**
 Long list selector with incremental loading and more.